 The words 'Diversity and Inclusion' will be removed from the page titles once the pages are ready to publicize.
 It is needed right now for organizational purposes

-Funded through the Office of Faculty Affairs, GWIMS has been working since August 2018 to implement programs and sponsorships to advance the participation and inclusion of women within academic medicine by addressing gender equity, recruitment and retention, awards and recognition, and career advancement.
+Group on Women in Medicine and Science (“GWIMS”): Funded through the Office of Faculty Affairs, GWIMS works to implement programs and sponsorships to advance the participation and inclusion of women within academic medicine by addressing gender equity, recruitment and retention, awards and recognition, and career advancement.
 The Group serves as a resource for search committees, deans, and department chairs to promote faculty recruitment practices that are inclusive of women.
 GWIMS also provides guidance and strategies for department chairs and division heads to effectively motivate and promote the career advancement of their women faculty members.
-GWIMS members both serve as a resource for search committees as well as serve on these committees.
+GWIMS members are available to serve as both a resource for and members of search committees.

 Leadership Development Initiative: The Initiative focuses on women and individuals from backgrounds underrepresented in medicine, and includes support for multiple initiatives for faculty (in addition to students, trainees and staff) to promote leadership skills, career growth, and expansion of professional networks.